Think You've Got an STI?

 1. Get some advice from the staff at the GUM Clinic, who will tell you what you should and shouldn't do.

 2. Make sure whomever you have had sexual contact with is checked out and cleared of infection before having sex with you or anyone else.
 If you don't want to tell them they may have an infection the clinic staff will do it for you (called 'contact tracing').
 They will contact people you have had sexual contact with over a period of time but none of your details will be passed on.
 Nobody will ever know it was you because this is an anonymous service.

 3. Avoid sex until the STI has been treated and has gone away.
 It is recommended to be re-tested 6 weeks after treatment.

 4. Always use a condom every time you have sex.

-If you are worried about having an STI or even if you would just like to have a test, visit one of our Clinics in either Halton or St Helens.
+If you are worried about having an STI or even if you would just like to have a test, visit one of our Clinics in St Helens.

 Rashes, sores, burning, smelling and itching and generally feeling unwell are some symptoms that you may have if you have an STI.
 HOWEVER, most people don't have any signs or symptoms, so regularly testing is always recommended.

 © St Helens and Knowsley Teaching Hospitals NHS Trust |